trolie/spec/docs/articles/conditional-GET.md

 # Conditional GET

-TROLIE implementations MUST support the Conditional GET pattern and client should use it to determine when limits snapshots are available.
+TROLIE implementations MUST support the Conditional GET pattern and clients should use it to determine when limits snapshots are available.
 While this pattern is [well-documented by Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests), it can be helpful see a concrete example.
 In this article we will discuss this pattern in the context of obtaining a Forecast Limits Snapshot.

 By employing the Conditional GET pattern, the client can efficiently determine when a new version of the resource is available without having to repeatedly